eyezat680/DevOps-Challenge/README.md

 # DevOps-Challenge

 # Steps to build the application image and run the application in local environment.
-1. WSL2 + Docker Desktop, git, wget, curl, Xshell
-2. From shell, run below:-
+1. AWS VM (linux) || xShell installed locally
+2. Once VM provisioned, SSH to the VM
-3.    apt update && apt install -y gnupg software-properties-common curl
+3. Install update (sudo apt get update)
-4.    curl -fsSL https://apt.releases.hashicorp.com/gpg | apt-key add -
-5.    curl -fsSL https://apt.releases.hashicorp.com/gpg | apt-key add -
-6.    apt-add-repository "deb [arch=amd64] https://apt.releases.hashicorp.com $(lsb_release -cs) main"
-7.    apt update && apt install terraform
-8.    terraform -install-autocomplete
+4. Install docker (apt-get install docker-ce docker-ce-cli containerd.io & apt install docker-compose) </br>
-9. GitClone using HTTPS method
+5. GitClone using HTTPS method </br>
-10. Move to DevOps-Challenge path and ran below command.
+6. Move to DevOps-Challenge path and ran below command. </br>
-11.   docker-compose -f docker-compose.yml up --build -d
+7. Attempt to build image - docker-compose -f docker-compose.yml up --build -d </br>
-12. Multiple issues were identified with the code (will be explained separately)
+8. Multiple issues were identified with the code (will be explained separately) </br>
-13. Once all issues were fixed, checked on the website locally by opening a browser and run localhost:80
+9. Once all issues were fixed, checked on the website locally by opening a browser and run localhost:80 </br>

 # Steps to provision the infrastructure
 Below are the steps to setup the AWS infra in which i used Linux(ubuntu)